Yamaha Motor Racing: Titles after Rossi

 They won the 2015 Championship with Jorge Lorenzo before going on a 6 year wait for their next world championship title with Fabio Quartararo.

 The V4 engine era

 Yamaha fielded a total of 5 bikes in the private test in Brno Circuit and one of them was the V4 engine tested by Andrea Dovizioso.
 This was the first time the Italian test rider had tested the new engine and underwent a fairly closed test on the circuit that had just been resurfaced on 1 and 2 July 2025.
 Dovi was not allowed to comment on his experience.
 In addition, it is not certain from the time records which bike the 39-year-old rider tested because all of them were recorded as Yamaha test bikes.

 The V4 will make its full debut in 2026 with all 4 (Factory and Pramac Racing) Yamaha bikes set to use the V4 Spec.

+On June 30 2026 it was announced that both Fabio Quartararo and Alex Rins would depart the team at the end of the 2026 season.
+A day later on July 1 it was announced that Yamaha had signed 2024 World Champion Jorge Martín and Ai Ogura from the Aprilia stable to ride for the team from 2027.